 - Quickly take off all the child's clothing.
 Clothes can hold in the heat and make the scald worse.
 They can also hide other parts of the skin that may be scalded.

-- Immediately put the scalded area in cool water or run cool water on it for about 20 minutes, or longer.
+- Immediately put the scalded area in cool water or run cool water on it for at least 20 minutes, or longer.
 It may help to cuddle the child under a cool shower while the water runs over the scald.
 Cooling the scald is very important as it prevents the heat from burning into the skin's deeper layers.
 Do this first, before calling for help if needed (if possible get someone else to call for help while you cool the child's skin).

 - Remove anything tight such as bracelets or jewellery.
 Scalds quickly cause swelling.